Senior Official Questioned Over Lord Mandelson’s Security Vetting Process

-The controversy over Lord Mandelson's appointment raises questions about government transparency and parliamentary oversight.
+The scrutiny of Lord Mandelson's vetting raises questions about government transparency and the handling of high-profile appointments.

 Key Facts